Algodoo: File sharing

 Originally, the upload system for Phun was hosted by a small website at the Academic Computer Club from Umeå University.
 The upload system was later moved to a Phunland site in an upload subdirectory and then moved again to the Phunbox file sharing directory created by Zuriki and Lukas Wolf (which contained 16,874 user uploads).
 After several more changes to the upload system, the directory was finally moved to the Algodoo website under the name Doobox.
 After a user suggested that Doobox might not be a good name for the file sharing system (it was also the name of a software company), the name was then changed to Algobox, which was suggested by Chronos.

 Users of Algodoo can share the scenes they create via Algobox; the platform currently houses over 200,000 user-created scenes and is continuing to rise.
 Due to the decrease in the number of recent updates and Algodoo becoming free in 2013, many users have assumed that Algodoo is discontinued.
 After this, many long-time users abandoned the program, causing a sharp decline in scene submissions.
 However, in April 2024, Algoryx announced the beta for version 2.2.0.
+Afterwards, 2.2.1, 2.2.2, 2.2.3 released publicly, with Algodoo 2.2.4 being the latest version as of August 2026.